 Many students prefer to stay in dorms because it helps them to discover more of themselves and improves their study habits.
 Some students say it also helps them to cope with boredom as they are always excited to share stuff with their mates.
-As it makes it easy for them to research and discover things for themselves, especially with the StudyMoose website.
 Even when it comes to studying online, most students still prefer dorms.

 Your privacy is never guaranteed with dorm rooms, and you will only have access to limited space usually not more extensive than 130 square feet.
 Also, university officials and other workers can impose strict rules on dorms and enter your room as often as it pleases them.

 Should you rent an apartment?

 Students in colleges located in mega towns and cities such as New York may have to pay more to rent a room than those who live closer to campus.
 An apartment might seem cheaper than dorms, but not without additional expenses.
 Examples include utility bills, food, and other costs that can increase the cost of living outside the campus.

 It’s an excellent option for any student that can handle financial responsibility right.
 Privacy is guaranteed if you are considering dorm vs. apartment.
 Also, it’s a good try to know how post-college life feels.
 If you want more freedom and the ability to shut the door to your room anytime, apartment rental is excellent.

 If you love doing homework in groups outside school, such as working on an essay, you might find an apartment rental boring because it doesn’t come with so much “fun” like dorms.
 Also, if you love studying and writing with friends, you might find yourself taking frequent trips to the college to be with your mates.
 Aside from these, apartment renting isn’t the best for you if you are still scared of taking real-world challenges and responsibilities.